Let’s make sure your wedding runs smoothly

 + Nominate someone to help direct and organise.
 They don’t necessarily need to know the guests who will be in these photos they just need to be confident with coordinating people.

-+Start with the side of the family that is largest.
++ Start with the side of the family that is largest.

-+Start with the larger groupings first - eg extended family rather than parents.
-This is because it's easier to
++ Start with the larger groupings first – eg extended family rather than parents.
+This is because it’s easier to remove people from a grouping rather than to add them in.

 Email copies to Ruth and your nominated coordinator.
 For a large Wedding I also recommend printing copies to be handed around.